-In Poland, Wigilia (ENG: Christmas Eve) is centred around a feast that consists of a whopping 12 courses – one for each apostle.
-Eating a bit of each is kind of like a tip of the hat to each saint.
-Each dish is a combination of classic Polish dishes and some other specially-prepared things, which requires the family to sacrifice the bathtub for a few days (see below).
-These dishes may vary slightly, depending on where you're celebrating in Poland.
-For this reason, we encourage you to check out specific articles at the bottom of the page on Christmas in each city!
-And remember: The more you eat, the more prosperous you'll be in the coming year, apparently...
+In Poland, Wigilia (ENG: Christmas Eve) is centred around a feast that consists of a whopping 12 courses – one for each of Jesus' apostles.
+Eating a bit of each dish is kind of like a tip of the hat to each saint, and it's said that the more you eat, the more prosperous you'll be in the coming year.
+The specific 12 dishes prepared vary slightly from family to family, and depending on which region of Poland you're in.
+For this reason, we encourage you to check out the city-specific articles at the bottom of the page on Christmas in each of Poland's major cities, where you'll also learn about Christmas markets and other holiday happenings.

 So we have 12 dishes for 12 apostles, but let's not forget the big man - Jesus.
 This is why, before the feast kicks off, the family shares the opłatek - the Christmas wafer.
 In an intimate and potentially-awkward (if you don’t speak Polish) moment, each person goes to the others in turn, making a blessing for their happiness in the coming year, breaking off a piece of the other person’s wafer and eating it, then sealing the deal with a kiss (or three) on the cheek.
 Once that formality is out of the way, and the kids have spotted the first star in the sky, the feast can officially begin.
 Traditionally, bits of hay are spread beneath the tablecloth in observance of Jesus’ manger pedigree, and an extra place is set at the table in case of a visit by the ‘hungry traveller,’ Baby Jesus himself or a deceased relative (whoever arrives first).

-Abstaining from meat consumption is a notably-Catholic observance at various times of the year, which is why the centrepiece of the feast is Carp, usually served cold.
+Abstaining from meat consumption is a notably-Catholic observance at various times of the year, which is why the centrepiece of the feast is carp, usually served cold.
 Apparently, seafood isn’t recognised as meat by Catholics (fish was Jesus’ favourite vegetable).
-The beastly carp is often kept swimming in the bathtub in the run-up to Wigilia, a tradition which developed during Communist times because of food shortages (You had to buy your live fish several days earlier and keep it alive until the time came).
-It’s then down to the man of the house to clobber it, carve it and cook it.
-However, nowadays, enterprising carp salesmen enjoy a roaring trade, slaughtering the fish on behalf of those not man enough to the task.
+The beastly carp was often kept swimming in the bathtub in the run-up to Wigilia during Communist times because of food shortages; back then you had to buy your fish several days earlier and keep it alive until the time came for the man of the house to clobber it, carve it and cook it.
+Nowadays, however, enterprising carp salesmen enjoy a roaring trade, slaughtering the fish on behalf of those not man enough to the task.

-Aside Carp, Śledź (ENG: Herring in Oil) is the other commonly-served fish dish in Poland.
-Next up is the internationally-reknowned Polish dumpling - Pierogi!
+Aside from carp, śledź (ENG: herring in oil) is the other commonly-served fish dish in Poland.
+Next up is the internationally-renowned Polish dumpling - pierogi!
 While they now come in hundreds of varieties, the Christmas filling is one of the more common traditional varieties - cabbage and forest mushroom.
 If you're a fan of cabbage, you'll be pleased to know that there's more of that to come.
 Kapusta Wigilijna (Christmas Cabbage) is kind of like sauerkraut, but typically a little sweeter.
-Then there's Gołąbki - cabbage rolls stuffed with mince meat and rice.
+Next come gołąbki - cabbage rolls stuffed with mince meat and rice.
 Nowadays, Poles are more aware of the importance of greens and other vegetables, and so pickles and an assortment of other Polish salads and sides will often feature of the table.